-- Dedicated or shared warehouses, equipment, vehicles etc. This policy, known as "asset light", allows the Group to minimize the risk of unoccupied surfaces. - The table below shows the type of the Group's commitments with regard to its real estate sites at December 31, 2017:
+- Dedicated or shared warehouses, equipment, vehicles etc. This policy, known as "asset light", allows the Group to minimize the risk of unoccupied surfaces. - The table below shows the type of the Group's commitments with regard to its real estate sites at December 31, 2018:

-Ownership/finance ID Logistics real estate Provided by the Total
+Ownership/finance lease ID Logistics real estate lease Provided by the customer Total 3 162 123 288

-lease lease customer

-5 151 117 273